 This type of mesh is used as a screen to shield against radio frequency radiation, to avoid external interference during sensitive experiments.
 They are also key components of Sensitive Compartmented Information Facilities, so called SCIF-rooms, secure places where classified information can be viewed and discussed whilst preventing surveillance or spying.

 But what really caught my attention was the constant awareness and fear of the always lurking Russian enemy.
-Its most conspicuous expression being the reports of submarine intrusions on Swedish territory.
-From 1962 till present day, every now and then, sightings of Russian submarines have been reported.
-The military deploy their patrols, their helicopters, scan the waters electronically.
+Its most conspicuous expression is the reports of submarine intrusions on Swedish territory.
+From 1962 till the present day, every now and then, sightings of Russian submarines have been reported.
+The military deploys its patrols, their helicopters, scans the waters electronically.
 They have even used depth charge bombs, but no hits or casualties have ever been recorded.
 The end result is usually just the testimony of a few witnesses, a blurred photograph or a shaky amateur video of the mysterious apparition – a fantastic material for media and public speculation, efficiently enforcing the fear and mystery in a way comparable to other unsolved mysteries, such as the Loch Ness Monster sightings.

 “I am often on guard over the Russians.
 In the darkness one sees their forms move like stick storks, like great birds.
 They come close up to the wire fence and lean their faces against it.
 Their fingers hook round the mesh.” –Erich Maria Remarque

 Serinyà is a Catalan-Swedish artist who, for many years, has investigated the layers of reality and how these are perceived.
 He is interested in what is hidden in plain sight, aspects of reality that are in front of everybody’s eyes and yet nobody seems to notice.
 One of his tools has been the photographic glitch, but he also has a fascination for the physical glitches of the ordinary.